Top 10 In-Memory Computing experts to follow

 Prof. Natasa Jonoska: At the University of South Florida, Jonoska delves into the mathematical aspects of DNA computing, focusing on formal language theory, computability, and the theoretical underpinnings of DNA-based information processes.

-Dr. Sudheer Sahu: As a researcher at Microsoft, Sahu been exploring the integration of DNA-based computation with traditional silicon-based computing, driving forward the practical of DNA computing in the tech industry.
+Dr. Sudheer Sahu: As a researcher at Microsoft, Sahu has been exploring the potential integration of DNA-based computation with traditional silicon-based computing, driving forward the practical applications of DNA computing in the tech industry.

 Top 10 Elastic Computing experts to follow

-Werner Vogels: As the CTO of , Vogels played a pivotal role in the creation and promotion of Amazon Elastic Compute Cloud (EC2), a foundational service in the realm of elastic .
+Werner Vogels: As the CTO of Amazon, Vogels played a pivotal role in the creation and promotion of Amazon Elastic Compute Cloud (EC2), a foundational service in the realm of elastic computing.

-Lew Tucker: Currently at Cisco, Tucker’s involvement in OpenStack and cloud computing has emphasized the need and methods scalable, elastic computing solutions in industries.
+Lew Tucker: Currently at Cisco, Tucker’s involvement in OpenStack and cloud computing has emphasized the need and methods for scalable, elastic computing solutions in diverse industries.

 Adrian Cockcroft: Previously at Netflix and now at AWS, Cockcroft’s strategies in cloud architecture have been instrumental in promoting the concept of elasticity in computing to handle unpredictable demands seamlessly.

-Martin van Ryswyk: At DataStax, van Ryswyk’s work revolves around the integration of scalable databases and elastic computing, ensuring that data operations are as flexible as compute .
+Martin van Ryswyk: At DataStax, van Ryswyk’s work revolves around the integration of scalable databases and elastic computing, ensuring that data operations are as flexible as compute resources.

 Nati Shalom: As the CTO of GigaSpaces, Shalom’s insights into in-memory computing contribute to the broader discourse on achieving elasticity in high-performance applications.

-Randy : A notable cloud computing pioneer, Bias’s advocacy for open cloud architectures, and his role in founding Cloudscaling underscore the of elastic computing in modern infrastructure.
+Randy Bias: A notable cloud computing pioneer, Bias’s advocacy for open cloud architectures, and his role in founding Cloudscaling underscore the importance of elastic computing in modern infrastructure.

 Sebastian Stadil: Founder of Scalr, Stadil’s expertise in cloud management provides insights into the orchestration, automation, and scalability aspects of elastic computing.

-Reuven Cohen: As an early cloud visionary, Cohen founded Enomaly, of the cloud computing companies focusing on infrastructure elasticity.
+Reuven Cohen: As an early cloud visionary, Cohen founded Enomaly, one of the first cloud computing companies focusing on infrastructure elasticity.
 His perspectives continue to shape the elastic computing narrative.

 Bernard Golden: Recognized as a leading thought leader in cloud computing, Golden’s work often touches upon the transformational potential of elastic resources in reshaping business IT.